A ‘pathway’ to postgraduate study

-The Graduate Certificate in Science and Technology is used primarily as a ‘pathway’ to help you complete subjects you need to enter a postgraduate qualification.
-This means you can go on to study the postgraduate area you are interested in, without completing a second bachelor’s degree.
+Successful completion of the Graduate Certificate in Science and Technology means you can go on to study the postgraduate area you are interested in, without completing a second bachelor’s degree.

 This Graduate Certificate also helps you to update your knowledge and skills in an area similar to that in which you graduated (or work in).